 This is very important information when it comes to funding.
 If you have innovated something the investors will want to know if patents were issued pursuant to the innovation.
 They will also want information on patents, patents pending, copyrights, trade secrets, trademarks and domain names.
 Assuring them that your company doesn’t infringe on any third party rights is also important.

 7. About financials

 Investors are keen to know if your company makes money or not.
 There is nothing as important to investors as money.
 Venture capitalists are interested in businesses that have found a sustainable model to make profits while catering for their expenditures.
 They will also want projections on how much money.
 You will be making in the next year, two years or three years.
 If your company hasn’t reached profitability yet, they will be keen to know your projections on reaching profitability.
 Beyond this, you need to be prepare to answer other questions like the cost of making your product or service.

 8. About Customer Acquisition

-Venture Capitalists will want to know about the marketing efforts your company is currently engaged in and how much it costs to get one customer.
+Venture Capitalists will want to know about the marketing efforts your company is currently engage in and how much.
+It costs to get one customer.
 The types of advertising you are doing will also come into question.
 You should also be ready to answer questions on your social media and PR strategy.

 9. About risks

 Beyond creating quality content, the team at Pressfarm is dedicated to developing an effective media outreach strategy to help you push this content out to the right people.
-To this effect, each client gets personalized media lists containing media contacts in their industry.
+To this effect, each client gets personalize media lists containing media contacts in their industry.
 Additionally, all our clients have access to our comprehensive database of over 75,000 journalists across different niches.
-With Pressfarm you can create content which will turn heads, connect with the right journalists to tell your story and finally generate the publicity your brand deserves.
+With Pressfarm you can create content which will turn heads.
+Connect with the right journalists to tell your story and finally generate the publicity your brand deserves.